ArduPilot/ardupilot_wiki/common/source/docs/common-imu-batchsampling.rst

 ================

 - Set :ref:`INS_LOG_BAT_MASK <INS_LOG_BAT_MASK>` = 1 to collect data from the first IMU
 - :ref:`LOG_BITMASK <copter:LOG_BITMASK>`'s IMU_RAW bit must **not** be checked.
-The default LOG_BITMASK value is fine.
+The default :ref:`LOG_BITMASK<LOG_BITMASK>` value is fine.
 If it is checked the results can be confusing as you will get no samples if using post-filter or regular logging, you will however get samples if using sensor rate logging and your SD card is able to cope.

 Flight and Post-Flight Analysis
 ===============================